Some people love the summertime. Others can’t wait for the heat to break.

-When I was practicing geriatrics, hot weather was something I always discussed with my older patients and their families.
-It’s vital to pay close attention to the health and well-being of our elderly loved ones during hot weather.
+When I was practicing geriatrics, hot weather was something I always discussed with my patients and their families.
+It’s vital to pay close attention to the health and well-being of our older loved ones when it’s hot outside.
 No one likes to be exposed to 90-degree-plus temperatures and high humidity.
-But seniors face a much higher rate of heat-related hospitalizations and deaths.
+But older people face a much higher rate of heat-related hospitalizations and deaths.
 There are several reasons why:

 - Diseases.
 Some diseases, like peripheral vascular disease or heart disease, make it harder for the body to cool down properly.
 Other diseases, like dementia or diabetes, can make people less aware of the sensation of hot temperatures.

 - Medications/drugs.
-Medicines like diuretics can worsen the dehydrating effects of high temperatures.
+Certain drugs, like diuretics, can worsen the dehydrating effects of high temperatures.
 Sedatives and tranquilizers can make it harder for a person to be aware of how much discomfort the heat is causing them.
 That includes alcohol.

 - Effects of aging.
 As we grow older, normal aging processes make our bodies less able to control their body temperature.
 So, seniors may have trouble sensing when they are too hot or thirsty.

-- Mobility and travel limitations.
-Many seniors who live on their own cannot venture far from their homes or apartments.
+- Mobility and location.
+There are older people who live on their own that cannot venture far from their homes or apartments.
 This may be for mobility reasons, but it can also be due to safety concerns.
-And many seniors have been staying at home to minimize their risk of COVID-19 infection.
-They are also less inclined or able to keep windows open to help with cooling and for air circulation.
-So elderly residents are much more vulnerable to rising indoor temperatures if the power goes out.
-And they may be unable to easily leave for a cooler location.
+Some of these people may also be less inclined, or able, to keep windows open to help with cooling and air circulation.
+That can make them much more vulnerable to rising indoor temperatures if the power goes out.
+And they may not be able to leave for a cooler location.
 Where you live can also contribute to your risk.
-If you live in an area with dense housing and few trees are hotter, so you may need to take extra precautions.
+If you live in an area with dense housing and few trees, it may be hotter and you may need to take extra precautions.

 10 Tips to Keep Seniors Safe and Cool